- For both men and women, sex with a casual stranger bodes poorly for mental health and self-esteem.

 Researchers examining the mental health associations of hookup sex also report that participants who were not depressed before showed more depressive symptoms and loneliness after engaging in casual sex.

 The majority of the studies on hookups and well-being reported by Garcia and his team were based on small samples, typically drawn from individual college campuses.
-But an article by Sacramento State University psychologist Melina Bersamin, to be published in an upcoming issue of Journal of Sex Research, is based on a multi-campus study led by Miami University psychologist Seth Schwartz (Bersamin et al., in press).
-I am also an author in this very interesting investigation, which included data from over 3,900 undergraduates at 30 campuses around the United States.
+But an article by Sacramento State University psychologist Melina Bersamin, to be published in an upcoming issue of the Journal of Sex Research, is based on a multi-campus study led by Miami University psychologist Seth Schwartz (Bersamin et al., in press).
+I am also an author of this very interesting investigation, which included data from over 3,900 undergraduates at 30 campuses around the United States.
 All of the participants in the Bersamin et al study were heterosexual (as is the case for the majority of research on this topic), and came from multiple ethnic backgrounds and social classes.
 We asked participants to indicate how many times, during the past 30 days, they had sex with someone they knew for less than a week.
-To measure well-being, we asked participants to rate their self-esteem, degree of life satisfaction, general sense of positive functioning (“psychological well-being”), and feelings of self-actualization (“eudaimonic” well-being).
+To measure well-being, we asked participants to rate their self-esteem, degree of life satisfaction, their general sense of positive functioning (“psychological well-being”), and feelings of self-actualization (“eudaimonic” well-being).
 To tap into feelings of psychological despair, we asked participants to report on feelings of depression, general anxiety, and social anxiety.

 Our results showed that a relatively high percentage of students had engaged in casual sex within the past month (11%), with more men (18.6%) than women (7.4%) stating they had done so.
 This difference is typical of those reported in casual sex research and could reflect a genuine, biologically-based sex difference.
-Alternatively, the difference could reflect differing socialization influences affecting degree of comfort with admitting to hookup encounters.
+Alternatively, the difference could reflect differing socialization influences affecting the degree of comfort with admitting to hookup encounters.

 As we predicted, people who engaged in more hookups had greater psychological distress.
-College students who recently engaged in casual sex reported lower levels of self-esteem, life-satisfaction, and happiness compared to those who had not have casual sex in the past month.
+College students who recently engaged in casual sex reported lower levels of self-esteem, life satisfaction, and happiness compared to those who had not had casual sex in the past month.
 And students who recently engaged in hookups had higher distress scores as indicated by levels of depression and anxiety.
 In contrast to the notion that men are okay with casual sex but women are not, we did not find gender differences in the relationships between casual sex and either distress or well-being.
 For both men and women, true hookup sex—with a casual stranger rather than a romantic partner or “friend with benefits"—seemed to bode poorly for mental health and self-esteem.
 Of course, this was a correlational study.
 We don’t know whether poor mental health caused individuals to be more likely to engage in casual sex or whether, as was shown in studies reviewed by Garcia, poor health resulted from casual sex.
 On the positive side, due to the large size of our sample, we were better able than other researchers to institute statistical controls, particularly in terms of the inevitable errors that occur when measuring these sensitive psychological constructs.

 The only way to begin to tease out directionality in the casual sex/mental health conundrum is by conducting longitudinal studies, though even those will not be perfect.
 People who seek out casual-sex opportunities, particularly those who do so under the influence of alcohol or drugs, may be fighting off persistent feelings of loneliness, depression, and social anxiety that they hope to eradicate or reduce through brief encounters that grant them momentary closeness.

-Our findings suggest that even though gender norms, biology, or some combination of the two may lead men to be more likely to seek (or at least to report seeking) casual sex, there are similar connections as for women between hookups and mental health.
-Moreover, the fact that we defined casual sex in the way that we did (with a stranger within the past month), it is possible that we were tapping into a population at particularly high-risk due to high levels of impulsivity.
+Our findings suggest that even though gender norms, biology, or some combination of the two may lead men to be more likely to seek (or at least to report seeking) casual sex, there are similar connections for women between hookups and mental health.
+Moreover, the fact that we defined casual sex in the way that we did (with a stranger within the past month), it is possible that we were tapping into a population at particularly high risk due to high levels of impulsivity.
 At that level, mental-health factors may trump socialization or biology to wipe out gender effects.

-The upshot: We need to pay more attention to hookups at all levels, from the young men and women who gravitate toward these relationships, to parents, to college administrators, and to mental-health professionals.
+The upshot: We need to pay more attention to hookups at all levels, from the young men and women who gravitate toward these relationships, to parents, college administrators, and mental health professionals.
 If you’re someone who’s been involved in casual sex, our findings, and those reported by Garcia and collaborators, suggest that you might want to think about how your sexual behavior might affect, and be affected by, your psychological well-being.
 We all seek gratifying and fulfilling intimate partnerships, and by knowing the benefits and risks of short-term encounters, you’ll increase your own chances of making these relationship goals come true.